-However, from CEC's perspective the fact remains that at this time there is little evidence to the effect that the relationship is getting better, especially with the refusal of BSC to agree to move directly to arbitration and dispense with the mediation period.
+However, from CEC's perspective the fact remains that at this time there is little evidence to the effect that the relationship is getting better, especially with the refusal of BSC to agree to move directly to arbitration-adjudication-and dispense with the mediation period.
 Whilst the Project Management Panel (PMP) has been set up to steady matters and cement relationships, it is too early to say whether this will actually assist in sorting out the disputed issues.

-There are presently 350 "notified departures" (ie changes as per the agreement) in process. tie acknowledge that around 30 of these are for their account and that 175 of these have little financial value but may be of strategic importance.
+There are presently 350 "notified departures" (ie changes as per the agreement) in process, tie acknowledge that around 30 of these are for their account and that 175 of these have little financial value but may be of strategic importance.
 The remainder still require to be agreed.
 Broadly speaking, the "big picture" disputes can be grouped into a number of different categories:

-1. Who has responsibility for design management and evolution? tie is of the view that they are not responsible for certain of the changes which are deemed to be "normal design development".
+Who has responsibility for design management and evolution? tie is of the view that they are not responsible for certain of the changes which are deemed to be

+"normal design development".
 BSC are taking the view that all changes to design are tie's responsibility.
-The main problem here stems from the fact that design was not complete at Financial Close.
+The main problem here stems from the fact that design was not complete at Contract signature Financial-Close.
 We understand from tie that the design part of the contract therefore had to be based on a number of agreed assumptions, and accordingly, we have assumed that where BSC can argue that the design differs from the agreed assumptions (however small the change), it is possible that any such changes will be for tie's account.
 The reality appears to be that such assumptions were based on the hope that the parties would agree matters commercially.
 However, it further appears if BSC seeks to stick to the contract terms absolutely, this will likely not favour tie.
 In short, we understand that the contract does not define "normal design development" (which tie advise BBS are responsible for) on the basis that it is a term understood in the market.
 It now appears that it is more a "term of art" capable of different interpretations.
 What is normal for one project may not be normal for another, tie argue that the onus lies with BSC to prove why completion, however minor a task, lies outwith "normal design development."
 The difficulty here is that it is a very bespoke contract. tie are considering seeking a QC opinion to provide it and CEC with confidence re this issue.
 One of the difficulties with this is that argument may be more of commercial rather than legal one.
+The issue on normal design development is that (i) the agreed language of the contract does limit, by description, the detail of normal design development but (ii) it is a matter of technical opinion and engineering practice what is 'normal' as opposed to unanticipated or unforeseeable (iii) however the design has evolved, BSC is responsible for managing that process and passing all revisions through the proper contractual design review process.